The Last Dragon Chronicles: Main characters

 David Rain – main character.
 A college student who lives with the Pennykettles.
 He is an author whose stories magically manage to come true and he gets his inspiration from his writing dragon, Gadzooks (see: Pennykettle dragons).
-In Fire Star, he made Gollygosh, a natural healing dragon.
+In Fire Star, he made GollyGosh, a natural healing dragon.
 Another one of his dragons is G'reth, a wishing dragon made by Lucy Pennykettle.
 David turns out to be a "Fain", although at the start, he doesn't know that himself.
 He has the ability to transform into a polar bear, and has "illuminated" with the adolescent dragon, Grockle, Liz's completely-dragon child, whom his girlfriend Zanna quickened earlier on in the series.
 He has a daughter by Zanna named Alexa.
 In addition, David becomes a dragon when he extends his Fain into Grockle.

 Elizabeth "Liz" Pennykettle – A woman probably in her thirties who makes dragons out of clay and sells them at pottery fairs.
 She made all of the Pennykettle dragons except Golly and G'reth.
-According to Gwilanna, she happens to have more auma than most other daughters of Guinevere, which is actually because she has icefire.
+According to Gwilanna, she happens to have more auma than most other daughters of Guinevere, which is actually because she has Icefire.
 She is the mother of Lucy Pennykettle, wife of the blinded ex-monk Arthur, and landlady of David Rain.
-According to David, the Fain (the alien species) meant for Liz and Arthur to be his biological parents, but when Gwilanna interrupted this plan, David materialised at age 20 at the "necessary" time.
+According to David, the Fain (the alien species) meant for Liz and Arthur to be his biological parents, but when Gwilanna interrupted this plan, David materialized at age 20 at the "necessary" time.
 Liz is pregnant with a boy at the end of "Dark Fire" by her husband, Arthur.
 Gwilanna originally says that the child will not have "dragon" in him, but after the boy manages to refrain from being affected by the dark fire Liz absorbed, her interest regarding the boy piques.